International Exchange:

 Exploring Student Well-being in Hong Kong & Australia

-As part of our global outreach initiative, Common Core offers an opportunity for HKU undergraduate students to participate in a 9-week virtual international exchange programme with students from the University of Queensland and Griffith University in Australia.
-This inquiry-based exchange focuses on building research skills through exploring the topic of well-being across the two contexts.
-Students are expected to participate in multimodal and experiential activities and conduct collaborative research to make a creative and original contribution to the study of well-being.
+As part of our global outreach initiative, Common Core connected HKU undergraduate students with students from the University of Queensland and Griffith University in Australia to participate in a 12-week fully online international exchange programme.
+This inquiry-based exchange focused on building research skills through exploring the topic of well-being across the two contexts.
+Students participated in multimodal and experiential activities such as privilege walks, digital storytelling, and body mapping and conducted collaborative research to make a creative and original contribution to the conceptions of student well-being.
+Academic staff from the participating institutions advised and mentor the students in their research projects.

 Please contact the project coordinator Dr Jack Tsao (jtsao@hku.hk) if you have further enquiries.

-Research Mentors:
+Research Mentors

 Dr Jack Tsao, Common Core, The University of Hong Kong